Atropine Eye Drops For Myopia Management

 Myopia, or nearsightedness, is one of the most common eye conditions affecting millions of people around the world.
-Most patients with this condition wear eyeglasses or contacts to correct their vision, but there is a relatively new option known as atropine therapy that has been shown to help patients with myopia.
+Most patients with this condition wear eyeglasses or contacts to correct their vision, but there is a successful option using atropine eye drops that can slow down or even stop the myopia from worsening.

 What Is Myopia?